ProgrammingHero1/independent-service-provider-website/task-description.md

 ## Bonus:
 1. Make the website meaningful and consistent in look and feel.
 Give your website a relevant name.
 Images and all the content of the website have to be appropriate.
 No `lorem ipsum` please.
 2. Meaningful `readme.md` file containing your website name, and link to your live site.
-And at least five bullet points mention your website's different features and functionality.
+And at least five bullet points mentioning your website's different features and functionality.
 And a list of technologies (frameworks, libraries) used in your project.
-3. Make the website responsive.
+3. Make the `home` page of your website responsive.
 Make sure the site looks different on desktop and mobile responsive.
-Tablet responsive is optional
+Tablet responsive is optional.
 4. Clean and organized Code.
 Organize components and add comments when needed
 5. Display error when user email address or password don't match.
 6. Send Email Verification.
 Don't worry if the email goes to the spam folder or it doesn't go at all.
 As long as your code is there, you will be fine.